RetronEletron/EmergeLibrary/README.md

 Note:
 This installation guide only includes the additional steps of using the scripts stuff like editing fstab will not be documented.

+## How do i create stage4's?

+I first mount the root partition at /mnt/gentoo and you go into that directory and run tar -cJpvf /path/to/output/tarball.tar.xz * and to extract you run tar -xJpf /mnt/gentoo/file.tar.xz

 ## FAQ (Frequent asked questions)

 Question 1.
 How many stage4's do you plan to add.